OOI-RCA-APL/ceres/docs/development.md

 Publishing a GitHub release is the only trigger.
 Pushing to `main` runs ordinary CI and never builds wheels or publishes, and neither does pushing a tag by hand.
-The release pipeline also reruns the full CI checks itself before building, so the released commit is verified by the pipeline that releases it rather than trusting an earlier run, which means the checks run twice on release day, once for the push and once as the release gate.
+The release pipeline also reruns the full CI checks itself before building so the released commit is verified by the pipeline that releases it rather than trusting an earlier run, which means the checks run twice on release day, once for the push and once as the release gate.
 That redundancy is deliberate.